Mount

 On Mount Kenya, the "Equatorial Sun" is a myth once you pass 3,500m.
 The temperature gradient is extreme.
 You need a 4-layer system:

-• Mid-Layer: Heavyweight fleece for insulation.
+• Mid-Layer: Heavyweight insulation fleece layers.

-• Outer Shell: Gore-Tex or similar windproof/waterproof breathable membrane.
+• Outer Shell: Waterproof Gore-Tex protective membrane.

 The Technical Pack